joeyschoblaska/neonsmog/README.md

 # neonsmog
-A cyberpunk re-skin of the gruvbox VIM theme.
+A cyberpunk re-skin of the gruvbox-dark VIM theme.